mprosk/mtg_life_counter/README.md

 1. Plug a USB Type C cable into the connector and set the power switch to ON.
 The display will initialize to the selected starting life total
 5. To turn off the display, move the power switch to the OFF position or unplug the USB cable

-### Mode Select
+### Starting Life

-1. To switch the counter between different starting life totals, use the 20/40 switch to select the mode.
-Changing this switch will reset the counters
+Use the 20/40 switch to select the starting life totals.
+Changing this switch will reset the life counters!

-2. To select a starting life of 30, press and hold the yellow reset button while changing the 20/40 mode switch.
+To select a starting life of 30, press and hold the yellow reset button while changing the 20/40 switch.
 The setting of the switch does not matter so long as the reset button is held while it is changed

 ### Tracking Life and Damage